Prag8855/aab/content/guides/german-work-visa-to-freelance-visa.md

 {% include '_blocks/healthInsuranceCalculator.html' %}

-Sometimes, it makes sense to switch to private health insurance.
-It's a risky decision.
-[Ask my health insurance broker](/guides/german-health-insurance#insurance-brokers) if it makes sense for you.
+You can switch to [private health insurance](/glossary/private%20Krankenversicherung).
+It can be better and cheaper than [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
+I switched, and I save around €600 per month.
+It's a complex decision.
+[Ask my insurance expert](/guides/german-health-insurance#insurance-brokers) if it makes sense for you.

 **[How to choose German health insurance ➞](/guides/german-health-insurance)**

 When you are an employee, health insurance is taken from your paycheck.
-When you are self-employed, it's taken from your bank account with a [direct debit authorization](/glossary/SEPA-Lastschriftmandat).
+When you are self-employed, you pay by [bank transfer](/glossary/SEPA-Überweisung) every month.
+The cost of [public health insurance](/glossary/gesetzliche%20Krankenversicherung) is based on your *estimated* income.
+It's adjusted every year when you prove your real income.

 ## Need help?